tonaljs/tonal/site/content/docs/voicings/leading.md

 `@tonaljs/voice-leading`

-Contains a collection functions to find optimal transitions between chord voicings.
+Contains a collection of functions to find optimal transitions between chord voicings.

 ## Usage